heig-vd-dai-course/heig-vd-dai-course/14-practical-work-2/COURSE_MATERIAL.md

 a server.
 The client will send some requests to the server and the server will send some responses to the client.

 The application protocol will be defined by you.
-You can decide to create your own little application protocol or you can implement an existing protocol.

 Feel free to be creative!
 For example, you can choose to create a chat application, a game, a file transfer application, etc. If you do not have any